arya-analytics/delta/docs/rfc/220517-cesium-segment-storage.md

 **Shared Stage** - An stage that is involved in serving multiple requests (i.e. several input streams from different processes)

-**Pipe**: A pipe is an ordered sequence of stages, where the output stream(s) of each stage is the input stream(s) for the next stage.
+**Pipe** - A pipe is an ordered sequence of stages, where the output stream(s) of each stage is the input stream(s) for the next stage.
 In Cesium's case, the ends of the pipe are the caller and disk reader respectively (the order reverses for different query variants).

-**Assembly**: The processing of selecting and initializing segments for a particular pipe.
+**Assembly** - The processing of selecting and initializing segments for a particular pipe.
 Assembly is a process that typically parses a query, builds a plan, and assembles the pipe.

-**Execution**: The transfer/processing of samples from one end of the pipe to the other i.e. the streaming process.
+**Execution** - The transfer/processing of samples from one end of the pipe to the other i.e. the streaming process.
 Often times, the Assembly process doesn't provide enough information to fully execute the query, so the execution process can parse context within the samples to order additional transformations/alternate routing.